konfuzio-ai/konfuzio-sdk/docs/web/explanations.md

 | 8, 3       | 3       | categorize        | Run the categorization against all Documents in the its category.                                               | 3 minutes          |
 | 6, 7, 8, 3 | 4       | evaluate_ai_model | Evaluate the categorization Ai models performance.                                                              | 60 hours           |

+## Security

+We prioritize the security of our software and the data it manages.
+Whether you're using our SaaS solution or deploying our software on-premise, we've implemented a range of security measures to ensure the integrity and confidentiality of your data.

+Below are some of the key security features and best practices we've integrated:

+### Non-Root Containers

+Running containers as a non-root user is a best practice in container security.
+By default, our Docker container runs as a non-root user.
+This minimizes the potential damage that can be caused by vulnerabilities or malicious attacks, as the container processes will have limited permissions on the host system.

+### Read-Only Filesystem

+Our Docker container is configured with a read-only filesystem.
+This means that once the container is up and running, no new files can be written to the filesystem, and existing files cannot be modified.
+This significantly reduces the risk of malicious modifications to the software or its configuration.
+If there's a need to modify configurations or add files, it should be done before the container starts or by using Docker volumes.

+### Image Scanning with Grype

+[Grype](https://github.com/anchore/grype) is a vulnerability scanner for container images and filesystems.
+We've integrated Grype to regularly scan our Docker images for known vulnerabilities.
+This ensures that our software is always up-to-date with the latest security patches.
+We recommend that on-premise users also regularly scan their Docker images using Grype or a similar tool to ensure that no vulnerabilities are present.

+### Separated Environments
+To ensure the stability, security, and quality of our software, we maintain distinct environments for different stages of our software lifecycle:

+- Development Environment:
+This is where our software is initially built and tested by developers.
+It's isolated from production data and systems to prevent unintended disruptions or exposures.
+- Testing Environment:
+After initial development, changes are moved to our testing environment.
+This environment is dedicated to rigorous testing procedures, including automated tests, integration tests, and security assessments, ensuring that the software meets our quality and security standards.
+- Staging Environment:
+Before deploying updates to our production environment, changes are first deployed to our staging environment.
+This allows us to test new features and patches in a controlled setting that closely mirrors our production environment.
+- Production Environment:
+This is the live environment where our software serves real users.
+We ensure that only thoroughly tested and vetted code reaches this stage.

+### Reporting Security Concerns

+If you discover a potential security issue or vulnerability in our software, please contact us immediately at konfuzio.com/support.
+We take all reports seriously and will investigate promptly.